Table of Contents

 The intensity of the situation:

 - We are inhaling and literally eating plastic.
-A lot of plastic wastage is dividing into smaller particles and are mixing in air and in land.
-And hence we are inhaling the plastic particles and eating the plants that absorbed plastic from land.
+A lot of plastic wastage is dividing into smaller particles and are mixing in air and inland.
+And hence we are inhaling the plastic particles and eating the plants that absorbed plastic from the land.

 - Usage of plastic products in increased multifold, and hence the production of plastic is rapidly increased.